-Laurentian Child and Family Centre (LCFC) is a non-profit child care centre, licensed by the Ontario Ministry of Education.
+Laurentian Child and Family Centre (LCFC) is a non-profit childcare centre, licensed by the Ontario Ministry of Education, located on Laurentian University's campus.
 Our programs are guided by The Ontario Ministry of Education's document "How Does Learning Happen?
 Ontario's Pedagogy for the Early Years" (2014) which outlines that a sense of belonging, well-being, engagement, and opportunities for expression provide a strong foundation for learning.
-We recognize children are competent, capable, curious, and rich in potential.
-Working in collaboration with children and their families, our Registered Early Childhood Educators (RECEs) strive to provide an environment where the foundations for learning are met with ample opportunities for play and exploration.
-RECEs adhere to the College of Early Childhood Educators Code of Ethics and Standards of Practice which outlines their responsibilities to children, families, their colleagues, their profession, the community and to society.
+We recognize that all children, families and educators are competent, capable, curious, and rich in experience and potential.
+At LCFC our staff work in collaboration with children and their families and strive to provide an environment where the foundations for learning are met with ample opportunities for play and exploration.
+All of our full-time educators at LCFC are Registered Early Childhood Educators (RECEs), meaning they are members of the College of Early Childhood Educators, and have a Code of Ethics and Standards of Practice to adhere to which outlines their responsibilities to children, families, their colleagues, their profession, the community and to society.